-You have elements of both WARM and COOL in your natural coloring as does the DEEP color palette.
+You have elements of both WARM and COOL in your natural coloring just like the DEEP color palette.
 Each of the colors will complement your natural coloring creating harmony!

-Your color family includes the whole spectrum of colors because the DEEP characteristic that dominates includes colors that are Warm, Cool and even Soft/Muted shades.
+Your color family includes a whole spectrum of colors because colors that have a heavy pigment (DEEP) can be Warm, Cool, Dramatic and even Soft.

 There are 45 fabulous colors in the Deep color swatch and each one echoes your own natural coloring.

 It would be easy to say that you are halfway between AUTUMN and WINTER but this is not strictly true.
-Although they both have Deep in their makeup it is only the true Deep shades from each that are included in the DEEP color swatch.
+Although Deep is an element of both it is only the TRUE DEEP shades from each that are included in the DEEP color palette.

-If your coloring is stronger and more defined then the brighter and
+If your coloring is more intense and more defined then the brighter and

 bolder shades will add to the vitality of your natural coloring - you'll